luismarques/qemu/docs/opentitan/darjeeling.md

   alternative to allow the Ibex core to execute guest code is to provide a valid OTP image with one of the expected LifeCycle state, such as TestUnlock*, Dev, Prod or RMA.

+* `-global ot-ibex_wrapper-dj.lc-ignore-ids=<ids>` acts as `lc-ignore`, enabling the selection of specific ibex wrapper instance based on their unique identifiers.
+See `ot_id` property in the machine definition file for a list of valid identifiers. `<ids>` should be defined as a comma- separated list of valid identifiers.
+It is only possible to ignore LifeCycle states with this option, not to enforce them.

 * `-cpu lowrisc-ibex,x-zbr=false` can be used to force disable the Zbr experimental-and-deprecated RISC-V bitmap extension for CRC32 extension.